How to Allocate Payments on SARS eFiling

 Allocated tax refers to the amount of tax that has been ‘set aside’ by SARS for a particular taxpayer or taxpayer number.
 The allocated tax amount is determined based on the taxpayer’s tax returns, estimated tax payments, and other tax-related information.
 Both that which you have submitted and via information from other sources- employers, financial institutions, and so on.

-The allocated tax amount is used by SARS to track the amount of tax owed by a taxpayer and to ensure that the taxpayer is up-to-date with their tax obligations.
-The allocated tax amount is updated regularly and may be adjusted as the taxpayer’s tax situation changes, such as if they file a new tax return, altered provisional tax statement, or if they make a payment.
+The allocated tax amount is used by SARS to track a taxpayer’s tax owed and ensure that the taxpayer is up-to-date with their tax obligations.
+It is updated regularly and may be adjusted as the taxpayer’s tax situation changes, such as if they file a new tax return, alter their provisional tax statement, or make a payment.

 Taxpayers can view their allocated tax amount by logging into their SARS eFiling account.
 The allocated tax amount is typically displayed on the taxpayer’s dashboard or in the “Tax Account” section of the eFiling system.
 If there are any discrepancies in the allocated tax amount, taxpayers can contact SARS for clarification or to request a review of the amount.